DataDog/documentation/content/en/agent/basic_agent_usage/_index.md

 **Log Collection**

-The below results are obtained from the collection of *110KB of logs per seconds* from a file with the [HTTP forwarder][8] enabled.
-It shows the evolution of resource usage for the different compression level available.
+The results below are obtained from a collection of *110KB of logs per seconds* from a file with the [HTTP forwarder][8] enabled.
+It shows the evolution of resource usage for the different compression levels available.

 {{< tabs >}}
 {{% tab "HTTP compression level 6" %}}